edadma/riscv/README.md

 This example assumes that the complete RISC-V toolchain has been built and that the various commands that are provided by the toolchain are on the path.

-The following Scala program builds a small emulated RISC-V computer with a "hello world" program in ROM, 64k of RAM and a character output device memory mapped at address 0x20000.
+The following Scala program builds a small emulated RISC-V computer with a "hello world" program in ROM, 64k of RAM (for the stack) and a character output device memory mapped at address 0x20000.

 	import xyz.hyperreal.riscv._